xarf/xarf-specification/xarf-specification_0.2-draft.md

 ## Overview of an X-ARF Report E-mail
 This descriptive overview is based on three chapters discussing separate X-ARF types.
 The `X-XARF` header value defined below provides the identifier for which X-ARF type is used.

 [Chapter 1](#chapter-1-plain-x-arf-messages) describes a single, plain X-ARF message with its header field `X-XARF: PLAIN`.
 [Chapter 2](#chapter-2-secure-x-arf-messages) provides the definition of signed and/or encrypted messages via S/MIME and PGP/MIME which are identified by `X-XARF: SECURE`.
 In [chapter 3](#chapter-3-bulk-x-arf-messages) multiple abuse reports can be transmitted in one X-ARF bulk e-mail (`X-XARF: BULK`).
+A visualisation of all three X-ARF types can be found as showcases in [appendix C](#appendix-c-visualisation-of-x-arf-messages).

 At least the plain, unencrypted, unsigned and single abuse message (`PLAIN`) must be implemented in X-ARF importers whereas types of `SECURE` and `BULK` are optional extensions.
 The definition of header fields in this introduction is applicable on all X-ARF messages.